 AAA expects the majority Labor Day travelers to take a road trip

-The COVID-19 pandemic can be confusing for travelers.
-As North Dakotans look to Labor Day and the upcoming autumn and holiday seasons, many are questioning how the pandemic will affect the various elements of their trips.
+The COVID-19 pandemic can be very confusing for travelers.
+As families look to Labor Day and the upcoming autumn and holiday seasons, many are still questioning how the pandemic will affect the various elements of their trip.

 In addition to its expert team of travel advisors who are able to help travelers make their travel plans with confidence, AAA has also rolled out a variety of free resources to give travelers some peace-of-mind.